SachithaBS/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/Restore-AdventureWorks.md

    ```
    ![](media/newcp.png "Confirm")

-1. Now, to restore the AdventureWorks database, switch back to the Azure Data Studio and right click on the Connection of your connected SQL Managed Instance Server and click on **New Query**.
+1. Now, to restore the AdventureWorks database, switch back to the Azure Data Studio and right click on the Connection **(2)** of your connected SQL Managed Instance Server and click on **New Query (2)**.

    ![](media/newq.png "Confirm")